HUM-478 / 3 credits

 (ii) what the possibility of a good life in virtual reality teaches us about value (philosophy of value, value theory, ethics), and

-We will raise questions such as the following: Which events have changed you?
+We will consider questions such as the following: Which events have changed you?
 How has attending EPFL affected who you are?
 What roles do (your) values play in shaping who you are?
 Do emotions constitute ways of being in touch with (your) values?
 These questions will follow us throughout the semester.

 (2) Value

-At first sight, values include things such as moral goodness, beauty, the sacred, and justice, and values are related to yet differ from other normative notions, such as the right to vote.
-Moreover, we will adopt the following working hypothesis:
+The second part of the course will introduce students to the philosophy of value, also called value theory.
+At first sight, values include things such as moral goodness, beauty, the sacred, and justice.
+They are related to yet differ from other normative notions, such as the right or the obligation to vote.

 • Something is a (positive) value if and only if the more there is of that thing, the better the world is.